KDSCRIPT/DARSHAN_K_21BPS1494/README.md

 2. **Plan Your Moves**: Use the move options to command your pieces and heroes.
 3. **Conquer the Board**: Strategize and utilize the unique powers of your heroes to dominate the game.
 4. **Win the Game**: The ultimate goal is to outthink your opponent and claim victory!
+5.**Characters and Movement**:
+There are four types of characters available:
+1. Pawn:
+Moves one block in any direction (Left, Right, Forward, or Backward).
+Move commands: L (Left), R (Right), F (Forward), B (Backward)
+2. Hero1:
+Moves two blocks straight in any direction.
+Move commands: L (Left), R (Right), F (Forward), B (Backward)
+3. Hero2:
+Moves two blocks diagonally in any direction.
+Move commands: FL (Forward-Left), FR (Forward-Right), BL (Backward-Left), BR (Backward-Right)
+4. Hero3:
+Movement: Moves 2 steps straight and one to the side in a single turn.
+Attack: Kills only the character at its final landing position.
+Move commands:
+FL: 2 steps Forward, 1 step Left
+FR: 2 steps Forward, 1 step Right
+BL: 2 steps Backward, 1 step Left
+BR: 2 steps Backward, 1 step Right
+RF: 2 steps Right, 1 step Forward
+RB: 2 steps Right, 1 step Backward
+LF: 2 steps Left, 1 step Forward
+LB: 2 steps Left, 1 step Backward

+6.**Winning the game**:
+The game ends when one player eliminates all of their opponent's characters.
+The winning player is announced, and players can choose to start a new game.

 ## 🛠️ Built With